 There are two types of UV light: UVA - causes premature skin aging.
 UVB - causes sunburn.
 Both, through unsafe exposure, can be associated with skin cancer risk.
 SPF - indicates the amount of protection against UVB, not UVA.
 Look for Broad-spectrum which indicates protection against both UVB and UVA.

 Spray bottle - may not offer adequate coating and protection, and may pose a chemical inhalation risk

 Avoid products combined with bug spray as it may have reduced efficacy.

 Ingredients to avoid:

 Oxybenzone, sometimes called benzophenone-3, is banned in Hawaii due to its harm on aquatic life, and yet still found in around 40% of non-mineral based sunscreen.
 In animal studies, it is an endocrine disruptor and there is some evidence it has a similar impact in humans too - In an evaluation of CDC-collected exposure data for American children, researchers found that adolescent boys with higher oxybenzone measurements had significantly lower total testosterone levels.
-It is also a contact allergen, may cause systemic toxicity and be harmful to aquatic life.
-It persists and bioaccumulates in our body, and has been detected in breast milk, aminiotic fluid and blood, meaning it can cross over to babies.
+It is also a contact allergen, may cause systemic toxicity, and be harmful to aquatic life.
+It persists and bioaccumulates in our body, and has been detected in breast milk, amniotic fluid, and blood, meaning it can cross over to babies.

 Octinoxate - (aka OMC or methoxy-cinnamate) linked to endocrine disruption as well as reproductive toxicity in animal studies.
 Harms coral reef.

 Parabens, Phthalates - endocrine disruptors, can hide under the guise of ‘fragrance’, so avoid the word Fragrance on that ingredient list.